netlify/headlesscms.org/content/projects/editlayer.md

 typeofcms: "API Driven"
 supportedgenerators:
   - All
 description: Editlayer is headless CMS that saves content as JSON.
-Edit Layer is build to work easily on Google's development platform - Firebase.
+Editlayer is build to work easily on Google's development platform - Firebase.
 images:
   - path: /images/editlayer-1.png
   - path: /images/editlayer-2.png